 3. Get Rid of Scuffed Area using Toothpaste

-Although not advertised, toothpaste acts like a Swiss army knife for cleaning home products.
-We have used it to clean limescale electric kettle, water stains from wooden floors, and what not.
+Although not advertised, toothpaste acts as a Swiss army knife for cleaning home products.
+We have used it to clean limescale electric kettle, water stains from wooden floors, and whatnot.

 But does it work on leather shoes?
 You bet.
 If your leather shoes have been scuffed and look impossible to treat, give the following process a try.